 Sure, your agent will do the marketing, but there’s no harm in doing something yourself.
-Get the word out via your social media accounts, or even sending the listing page to friends and family.
+Get the word out via your social media accounts, create your website, or even sending the listing page to friends and family.
 You can’t know what a friend of a friend might be looking for.
 You can even spread the word around your neighborhood, that might help too.

 Ending thoughts on a how to sell a house fast

 Regardless of whether your home for sale is in San Angelo, TX, or Portland, ME, the whole process might be stressful.
 Weeks and weeks of showings will require that your house is presentable, and you need to be ready to vacate in a minute.

 And that stress multiplies if you happen to have children or pets.
 Buyers will be most interested in the first few weeks – and that’s when you need to do your best and sell it.
 Make sure it’s ready for viewing – this doesn’t just ensure it gets sold faster, but will also add plenty of value to the home.